MarkNenadov/varia/README.txt

-Varia - Various and sundry unsorted pieces of code.
+Varia - Various and sundry unsorted pieces of Python, Java, C, and Ruby code.

 INTRODUCTION